-- Demand deposits: our core product is the Digital Account, which is a contract for banking demand deposits and allows the balances to be maintained in multiple currencies at the same time, such as in Mexican pesos, US dollars, euros, Pounds sterling, Swiss francs, Japanese yen and Swedish krona.
+- Demand deposits: Our core product is the Digital Account, which is a contract for banking demand deposits and allows the balances to be maintained in multiple currencies at the same time, such as in Mexican pesos, US dollars, euros, Pounds sterling, Swiss francs, Japanese yen and Swedish krona.
 It offers rates of return in Mexican pesos and US dollars.
 It allows to generate orders for cash withdrawals, to make transfers through SPEI, SPID and SWIFT and foreign exchange with charge and credit to the account.
 Likewise, it offers depositors identification services for the concentration of resources.
-There are no administration fees or minimum balance requirements. - Time Deposits.
+There is an annual fee in case the average monthly balance is lower than \$1 million MXN. - Time Deposits.
 Monex Certificates of Deposit, a product that allows fixed-term investment in Mexican pesos and US dollars.
 Any term between one and 360 days can be freely chosen, as long as the expiration occurs on a bank business day. - Banking loans and loans from other Institutions: Supply Chain Financing and NAFIN's digital credits, financing facilities for agricultural, rural, and fishing sectors of Mexico (FIRA).
 "Call money" and interbank credit facilities, which are mostly used for short-term funding and banking leveling market.